requirejs/alameda/README.md

 * Error reporting, but no error recovery

+backport any prim changes

-## requirejs tests that doe not pass
+## requirejs tests that do not pass

 * multiversion: not supported yet
 * onResourceLoadNestedRequire: depends on implementing requirejs.onResourceLoad
-hook used for builds/some third party tools.
-* requirePluginLoad: depends too much on requirejs sync resolution for that particular built case.
-Not technically a deficiency in the loader, the globals.main does get set correctly, and the plugin's load() method is not called.
+hook used for builds/some third party tools. and the plugin's load() method is not called.
-* definedSpecified: no require.defined() & require.specified.
 * None of the error/retries, no require.undef()

 Opted to also defined requirejs name to make passimg tests easier.